HigherOrderCO/Kind/README.md

 ## Disclaimer

 This is just a sneak peek.
 There are missing features and code certainly has bugs.
-Do not it use on rocket engines.
+Do not use it use on rocket engines.

+See [this thread](https://www.reddit.com/r/haskell/comments/9ojicd/sneak_peek_of_formality_a_language_combining/) for more info.